MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 | Project Goal            | Yes        | Yes        | Yes        | Operations with the following fields aren't supported: DescriptionPlainText, TaskDisplayOrder |
 | Project Task to Goal    | Yes        | No         | Yes        | Operations with the following fields aren't supported: TaskDisplayOrder |

 \* Resource assignment records aren't updated.
 Instead, the old record can be deleted, and a new record can be created.
-A separate API has been provided to update Resource Assignment contours.
+A separate API is provided to update Resource Assignment contours.

 The ID property is optional.
-If it's provided, the system tries to use it and throws an exception if it can't be used.
+If the ID property is provided, the system tries to use it and throws an exception if it can't be used.
 If it isn't provided, the system generates it.

 **Limitations and known issues**

-The following is a list of limitations and known issues:
+The following list shows limitations and known issues:

 - Project Schedule APIs can only be used by **Users with Microsoft Project License**.
 They can't be used by: